sous-chefs/visualstudio/README.md

 node.override['visualstudio']['2013']['professional']['file_name'] = 'My_vs2013.iso'
 ```

+Unlike newer versions of VisualStudio which use an AdminDeployment.xml file, VS 2010 uses an unattend.ini file.
+This cookbook includes a working default unattend.ini template which you may optionally override.
+The use of a template instead of a static file is required due to relative paths inside the file.

 # Recipes

 ## default
 Ensures all VisualStudio prereqs are installed first and then only runs the install recipe if they are met.
 You should add this recipe to your run list.

 ## install
-Installs VisualStudio using the included AdminDeployment.xml.
+Installs VisualStudio using the included AdminDeployment.xml or unattend.ini.
 Included by the default recipe.

 ## nuget
 Configures the enable_nuget_package_restore environment variable.
 Included by the default recipe.